Swim England/Institute of Swimming Coronavirus (Covid-19) FAQs3 June 2020

 However, we are advising that only competent and experienced open water swimmers use this form of exercise, whilst adhering to social distancing guidelines.

 Even then, we ask that swimmers consider the risks to themselves and others whilst participating in this activity as the majority of locations will not have lifeguards and there is a real risk of cold water shock at this time of year.

-We are working with British Triathlon and RLSS UK, as well as the relevant public health bodies, to ensure that any return to open water swimming can be done in a safe manner.
-These guidelines will be published shortly.
+Alongside British Triathlon and RLSS UK, as well as the relevant public health bodies, we have published guidance to ensure that any return to open water swimming can be done in a safe manner.

-From 1 June, Government guidance around physical exercise and the return of sport allows for groups of up to six people from different households to meet up outside, as long social distancing is maintained.
-This enables some land-based training and open water club activity to take place.
-You can read our guidance around this by clicking here
+Government guidance around physical exercise and the return of sport enables some land-based training and open water club activity to take place.
+You can read our guidance around this by clicking here.